We all know his National Anthem

 Woodstock Music and Art Fair

-There were many performers lined up for the Woodstock Music and Art Fair that easily convinced me that I had to attend.
+There were many performers scheduled for the Woodstock Music and Art Fair that easily convinced me that I had to attend.
 The Who.
 Jefferson Airplane.
 Crosby, Stills, and Nash.
 The Band.
 At the top of that list was Jimi Hendrix.
-Joe Cocker played.
-The skies darkened and torrents fell.
-Tired, wet, hungry, worried whether our car was still parked on the side of the road nine miles away, having to be at work in 1 4 hours, friend Tony and reluctantly left Max's field that muddy Sunday afternoon and headed back to Jersey.
+Joe Cocker opened day three.
+Then the skies darkened and torrents fell.
+Tired, wet, hungry, worried whether our car was still parked on the side of the road eight miles away, having to be at work in 14 hours, friend Tony and reluctantly left Max's field that muddy Sunday afternoon and headed back to Jersey.
 No Hendrix.
+So did 370,000 other fans in similar straits.

 I have been very fortunate in many ways and missing Hendrix simply meant I did not see him a second time.
 On August 23, 1968 I saw the Experience with the Soft Machine, the Chambers Brothers, and Big Brother and the Holding Company.
 Big Brother featured, of course, Janis Poplin.
 That's how the program listed Joplin.
 Twice.

-Though no Woodstock, the New York Rock Festival was drier and we didn't have to walk nine miles to get to our seats.
+Though no Woodstock, the New York Rock Festival was drier and we didn't have to walk eight miles to get to our seats.
 A great night.
-I was on my dorm's elevator that September 18 when I heard Jimi had died.
+I was on my dorm's elevator on September 18, 1970 when I heard Jimi had died.
 I was on the same elevator 16 days later when I heard Janis died.
 Two of the greatest to many Boomers.
 Two of the greatest to anyone with ears to listen.
+Rolling Stone magazine obit for Jimi Hendrix